A truly wonderful, uplifting, refreshing lemon aroma for men or women.

 Lemon Myrtle trees naturally occur in the rainforests of Queensland from Brisbane to the Atherton Tablelands.
 The tree is not common and generally grows to a maximum height of 30 metres in the wild.
 It prefers high and regular rainfall and soils with good drainage to flourish.

 Characteristics of Lemon Myrtle Essential Oil

-Clear to amber yellow colour, watery, scent citrus/lemony.
+Clear to amber yellow in colour; watery consistency; scented citrus/lemony.